toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [freesweep](http://www.upl.cs.wisc.edu/~hartmann/sweep/) - A Minesweeper clone for the terminal which allows you to configure settings such as table rows and columns up to 1024x1024!), percentage of bombs, colors, and also has a high scores table.
 * [Frotz](https://davidgriffith.gitlab.io/frotz/) - Frotz is an interpreter for Infocom games and other Z-machine games.
 * [gambit](https://github.com/maaslalani/gambit) - Chess board in your terminal.
-* [GameShell](https://github.com/phyver/GameShell) - GameShell was devised as a tool to help university students to engage with a real shell, in a way that encourages learning while also having fun.
 * [gg](https://github.com/Kaamkiya/gg) - A collection of games you can play in your terminal; written in Go.
 * [go-sweep](https://github.com/maxpaulus43/go-sweep) - Minesweeper game in the command line programmed in Go.
 * [greed](http://www.catb.org/~esr/greed/) - A game in which the goal is to move and consume all the numbers in a table.